james-menzies/robots/README.md

 ### Table

-The table cares about its dimensions, and what positions are occupied.
-Therefore it needs to maintain a reference of every `Robot` that exists on it.
-This is fine, however it would be nice to prevent tight coupling between `Robot` and `Table`, so we could allow different objects to roam on our table.
-Perhaps we may have a `Frog` ****object in the future that moves 2 spaces at a time!

-To solve this, the `Robot` ****object will implement an interface `TableEntity` that only exposes the parts of `Robot` that `Table` is interested in (see below).

-To be initialized, the table needs initial demonstrations.
-Whilst the demo states the dimensions are always 5x5, it would mean less refactoring going forward if the table was able to accept different dimensions upon initialization.

-The behavior that TABLE exposes is as follows:

-- A register method, which takes a `TableEntity` so that it can track its movements.
-If the `TableEntity` has an invalid position, an exception will be thrown.
-It returns a numerical identifier for reference
-- A move method, which takes an identifier and moves the entity (robot) if it is legal to do so.
+The table represents the surface the `Robot` instances traverse, and are ultimately responsible for validating their movement.
+To avoid tight coupling between the `Robot` and `Table`, the `Robot` will be referred to via an interface reference, `TableEntity` (described below).
+This has multiple benefits, including:
+* Better isolation for unit testing.
+* The ability to create different types of objects that roam on the table which exhibit different behaviour.
+For example, the simulation might implement a `Frog` object that jumps 3 spaces at a time!
+#### Instance Variables
+* `Coordinate tableLimit` - The maximum permissible `Coordinate` on the table.
+In the challenge this is hard-coded to a 5x5 grid, therefore this value will always be (4,4) given a zero-based index.
+However, defining it as a variable allows flexibility for future iterations.
+* `Map<Integer, PositionedEntity> registeredEntities` - This stores a reference to all the entities on the table and is used extensively in the methods described below.
+Also see `PositionedEntity` for a detailed explanation.
+#### Methods
+* `boolean move(int reference)` - Given an integer reference, this method will analyze the `PositionedEntity` for the given reference, and establish whether the move is permissible based on the position of the other objects on, and the range of, the table.
+If an invalid reference is given, an Exception will occur.
+* `int registerEntity(TableEntity t, Coordinate c)` - This will attempt to place the entity in the `registeredEntities` variable.
+An exception will be thrown if the `Coordinate` value is out of range of the `Table`.
+It will return an integer reference to be used for subsequent method calls.
+* `Map<Integer, Coordinate> getPositions()` - This will return a map of all entity references to their position on the table.

 ### TableEntity

-The `TableEntity` interface should expose the following:

-- `getPosition`: Get coordinates of entity
-- `getIntent`: Get coordinates of where entity would move
-- `move`: Direct entity to move.
+The `TableEntity` is a functional interface, and any object that would exist on the `Table` needs to implement it.
+It contains the `getIntent()` method as described by the `Robot` class.

+#### Methods
+* `Coordinate getIntent(Coordinate c)`

+### PositionedEntity

+This is an inner class contained in the `Table` class, and is simply a way to fuse together a `Coordinate` variable with a `TableEntity` variable.

+#### Variables
+* `final TableEntity entity`
+* `Coordinate coordinate`
+#### Methods
+* `getEntity()`
+* `getCoordinate()`
+* `setCoordinate(Coordinate c)`

 ## The Controller Implementation